deivit98/UserApiService/README.md

 All of the needed data is seeded in the database!

-For reference you can see this
+For reference you can use this

 UserName = "ivivan", DisplayName = "Ivan Ivanov", Email = "i.ivanov@example.com",
 UserName = "igeor", DisplayName = "Ivelina Georgieva", Email = "i.georgieva@example.com" ,